 Blackholing is typically used to fight massive DDoS attacks which congest the physical connection between DE-CIX and a customer router.
 A detailed description how Blackholing works at DE-CIX is available here.

-Besides signaling a blackhole via direct peering, you can signal blackholes via the route servers at all exchanges except Berlin and Mumbai.
+Besides signaling a blackhole via direct peering, you can signal blackholes via the route servers at all exchanges except Berlin and the Internet Exchanges in India and Russia.
 In addition, we offer dedicated Blackholing route servers in Frankfurt and Dubai.

 Blackholing via direct peering

-You have to set the corresponding next-hop manually (please see table above) when signaling a Blackhole on a direct peering session.
+You have to set the corresponding next-hop manually (please see table below) when signaling a Blackhole on a direct peering session.

 Please also ask you peers to accept up to /32 for IPv4 and up to /128 for IPv6 from you for allowing the service to work correctly.